Skip to main content

 ☝️ Pro tip: Use weekly touchpoints for hot opportunities and monthly for "not now" prospects.

-• 6+ touchpoints: Focus on well-nurtured relationships
+• Commented 3+ times: Focus on well-nurtured relationships

 Posts per prospect

-Control how many posts you see from each person:
+• Control how many posts you see from each person.

 ☝️ Pro tip: When warming up new prospects, limit to 2 posts per prospect to engage with everyone efficiently.